onweeks/onweeks.github.io/_portfolio/Creating maps with several added functions in SAS.md

 run;
 ```

-Both the map data and the data that is to be displayed in the map are now imported.
-With the `proc gmap` procedure now display the maps.
-All the maps from the datasets we previously are created, such that they at the end can be imported into the same image.
-An example of the map creation could look like:
+Both the map data and the data to be displayed are now imported.
+Use the `proc gmap` procedure to display the maps.
+Create all the maps from the datasets we previously prepared, so they can eventually be combined into the same image.
+An example of the map creation process might look like this:

 ```sas
 /* Genererer kort af Mainland Danmark */